 Early 1987, Dire Straits win ‘Best British Album’ BRIT Award for Brothers In Arms and a Grammy for ‘Best Music Video Short’, Brothers In Arms.
 Mark joins Alan Clark and Eric Clapton on stage during Eric’s 25th Anniversary Tour.
 He also appears with Chet Atkins in March at the London Palladium for two Secret Policeman’s Ball shows.
 In April, Mark flew to Nashville to take part in a TV special, Tribute to Chet Atkins, and in May he was back in Nashville for AOL Sessions with Chet.
 Mark played guitar on The Game of Love on Paul Brady’s Primitive Dance album and Why Worry on Chet’s Sail album.
 In October, he joined up with Steve and Brendan at London’s Mean Fiddler.
 Recording of the proposed Steve Phillips – Brendan Croker album began at Mark’s old studio in Notting Hill, London.
 Guy Fletcher was drafted in and within a short time the project evolved into what was to become the Notting Hillbillies.
 Ed Bicknell is told “We’ve formed a band and you’re the drummer”.
 1987 also saw Mark play on guitar on They Dance Alone (Cueca Solo) on Sting’s Nothing Like The Sun album and write the score for Rob Reiner’s Princess Bride which was released in November.
 Meanwhile n September, Mark won three ASCAP awards for So Far Away, Money For Nothing and Walk of Life and produced and played on Willy DeVille’s Miracle album.
 In October, the Mark Knopfler & Willy DeVille Storybook Love (Theme From The Princess Bride) single was released.
 During a trip to New York, Mark and Rudy Pensa sit down for a coffee in a café near Rudy’s guitar store.
 They discuss Mark’s ideas for a new custom built guitar, sketched out on one of the café’s napkins.
 Mark joins Paul McCartney, Boy George, Kate Bush, among others, to release a version of ‘Let It Be’ to raise funds for the families of the victims of the Zeebrugge Ferry disaster.

 On the 11th of February 1988, Granada TV record Mark and Brendan Croker at Manchester’s Band on the Wall for a Celebration documentary about Steve Phillips, the show is broadcast mid-April.
 The day after the filming Mark, Steve, Brendan, Alan Clark and Guy Fletcher, treated diners to an impromptu performance at the Le Papillion Restaurant, Corbridge, Northumberland.
 Throughout the Spring and Summer of 1988, Mark works on several tracks for Randy Newman’s Land of Dreams set for release in September ’88.
 He also plays John Lennon’s Imagine on Chet Atkins’s C.G.P. album and is nominated for a Grammy award for ‘Best Album of Original Instrumental Background Score Written for a Motion Picture or Television’.
 At the end of May, Mark plays guitar and produces Death Is Not The End on Bob Dylan’s Down in the Groove album.
-On the 5th and 6th of June, Mark and Alan Clark perform with Eric Clapton’s band at Princes Trust shows at the Royal Albert Hall and later that month Mark performs at the Witness History II concert at the Ryman Theatre, Nashville where he performs Two Skinny Kids, a song about the Everly Brothers.
+On the 5th and 6th of June, Mark and Alan Clark perform with Eric Clapton’s band at Princes Trust shows at the Royal Albert Hall and Mark debuted his now famous Pensa-Suhr carved top.
+Later that month Mark performs at the Witness History II concert at the Ryman Theatre, Nashville where he performs Two Skinny Kids, a song about the Everly Brothers.
 The 8th and 9th of June see warm-up gigs for the up-coming 11th June Nelson Mandela 70th Birthday Concert at Wembley.
 Jack Sonni was unable to attend and so his place in the band was taken by someone who Mark tells the audience “has played before” – Eric Clapton.
-Shortly before the band were due on-stage a package arrived for Mark.
-It was the now famous Pensa-Suhr carved-top which Mark played at the gig without even having the time to sound-check his new guitar.
 In September, Mark and Alan Clark join Eric Clapton for a US tour.
 October sees the release of the Dire Straits: Money For Nothing compilation album celebrating a decade of the band’s career.
 On the 20th of October, Mark appears with Randy Newman on Saturday Night Live and a month later Randy appears with Mark on BBC TV’s Wogan.
 The Money For Nothing compilation album enters the UK album charts on the 29th of October and reaches #1 shortly after.

 Mark and Alan Clark make guest appearances at a Brendan Croker & The Five O’Clock Shadows gig at Pontefract, Yorkshire, on the 6th of March, 1989.
 In April, Dire Straits are awarded an Ivor Novello Award for their ‘Outstanding Contribution to British Music’.
 Mark joined other artists at a charity gig at London’s Natural History Museum on behalf of the Lung Foundation.
 In June, Mark is the special guest at a Brendan Croker and The 5 O’Clock Shadows gig at Leeds Polytechnic with Steve Phillips opening the show.
 Mark, Guy Fletcher and Alan Clark play on Brendan Croker’s Brendan Croker and the Five O’Clock Shadows album.